WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 In this tutorial, we learned about the K-Nearest Neighbor algorithm, how it works and how it can be applied in a classification setting using scikit-learn's learning pipeline.
 We also implemented the algorithm in Python from scratch in such a way that we understand the inner-workings of the algorithm.
 Finally, we explored the pros and cons of KNN and the many improvements that can be made to adapt it to different project needs.

 If you want to practice some more with the algorithm, try and run it on the __Breast Cancer Wisconsin__ dataset which you can find in the UC Irvine Machine Learning repository.
 You'll need to preprocess the data carefully this time.
 Do it once with scikit-learn's algorithm and a second time with our version of the code but try adding the weighted distance implementation.
+You can access the full code from this post [on my Github](https://github.com/kevinzakka/blog-code).